vanhauser-thc/thc-hydra/README.md

 SPEED
 -----
-through the parallelizing feature, this password cracker tool can be very fast, however it depends on the protocol.
+through the parallelizing feature, this password cracker tool can be very fast, however, it depends on the protocol.
 The fastest are generally POP3 and FTP.
 Experiment with the task option (-t) to speed things up!
 The higher - the faster ;-) (but too high - and it disables the service)